Inheritance and Composition both are the fundamental concepts in OOP. Let's first understand them first then we just talk about the differences.

 Now that's a problem to fix without balancing the tree right?
 Okay, so we will come up with this to fix this.

 We have fixed this issue!
 Horray!
-But did you noticed the special case that came up with this inheritance tree structure?
+But did you notice the special case that came up with this inheritance tree structure?
 But if your project manager came up with some other mashup requirements that may befall into both series, your architecture will be in trouble.
 Yes, you can introduce a special case and bobs your uncle but A true architecture should not encounter the special case, if it did you designed it in the wrong way!.
 There comes the composition.
 That's all fuzz about!
 If you decoupled all the components at the very first, you can compose each entity within another entity.

 Happy Learning 🎈🎈